Corfliss/cs-courses-notes/Human-Computer Interaction/Establishing Requirements.md

 ### What
 What is needed to accomplish in UX research?
 	* Understanding user, task, and usage context as a whole
-	* Results several stable requiremets
+	* Results several stable requirements

 # Types of Requirements
 # Data Collecting for Requirements